njallskarp/finetune-qa-powerset/README.md

 *   **Poetry**: We use Poetry for dependency management because it's simple yet powerful.
 It allows us to declare our project’s libraries dependency in a clear and structured way.

 These libraries are crucial to our project because they provide the tools we need to build, train, and test our models effectively and efficiently.
 They are all well-documented and widely used in the Python and Machine Learning communities, which means there's a wealth of knowledge and resources available for troubleshooting and learning.

-## When to Test Your Code

-Ideally, you should be testing your code at every step of the development process.
-Here are some specific times when you should run tests:

-*   **After writing a new function or method**: Write a test to confirm it behaves as expected.

-*   **After modifying existing code**: Run the relevant tests to ensure you haven't introduced any bugs.

-*   **Before pushing your changes**: Run the full test suite to catch any unforeseen issues.

-*   **Before opening a pull request**: Again, run the full test suite.
-Your PR will also be tested automatically via GitHub Actions.

 ## Testing Guidelines for Contributors